Aegean Islands – Aegean Sea Islands Guide

 Best Beaches In Evia

 Featuring extraordinary deep blue waters and golden sand, Agia Anna Beach is another famous beach on the island.
-A third and good option on Evia is Mourteri Beach; for many travelers, the best beach on the entire island, with deep blue waters and a stunning landscape all around the shore.
+A third good option on Evia is Mourteri Beach; for many travelers, it is the best beach on the entire island, with bottomless azure waters and a stunning landscape all around the shore.

 So, tell us, which of these Greek Aegean Islands will you sail to first?